 Aims & Scope of Document 2

 Definitions 2

 Introduction 3

 Fire Action Plan 5

-1. How people are warned if there is a fire 5
+1. How people are warned if there is a fire

-2. Action on discovering a fire 5
+2. Action on discovering a fire

 3. Action on hearing the Fire Alarm 5

 4. The arrangements for fire-fighting by staff 5

 5. Equipment that needs to be stopped or isolated in a fire situation 5

 6. Arrangements for calling the Fire and Rescue Service 6

-7. The procedures for meeting the Fire and Rescue Service on arrival and the provision of information

-8. The means by which information is provided to the fire-fighting services about the building hazards which could be encountered by fire-fighters
+8. The means by which information is provided to the fire-fighting services about the building and the Э

+hazards which could be encountered by fire-fighters 6

-9. The measures to be taken to ensure that the employees of another employer are provided adequate instructions and information on these fire procedures before commencing work
+9. The measures to be taken to ensure that the employees of another employer are provided with .
+6

+adequate instructions and information on these fire procedures before commencing work 6

 10. Contingency arrangement 7

-Appendices 8
+Appendices 7

 A1.
-Guide for Fire Marshals 8
+Guide for Fire Marshals 7

 A2.
-Guide for Fire Wardens/Floor Checkers 9
+Guide for Fire Wardens/Floor Checkers 7

 A3.
-Sector Maps 10
+Persons trained to take charge of evacuations 9

 A4.
+Persons trained to operate two-way radios 9

+A5.
+Persons trained to operate evacuation chairs 9

-Sector Check-off 11
+A4.
+Sector Check-off

-Revision Record 11
+Revision Record1 1